OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 For your iOS app testing setup you should have at least the following basic setup:

-- Laptop with admin rights
+- Laptop with admin rights;
-- WiFi network with client to client traffic permitted (multiplexing through USB is also possible)
+- WiFi network with client-to-client traffic permitted (multiplexing through USB is also possible);
-- At least one jailbroken iOS device (with desired iOS version)
+- At least one jailbroken iOS device (with desired iOS version);
-- Burp Suite or other interception proxy tool
+- Burp Suite or other interception proxy tool'

-If you want to get serious with iOS security testing, you need a Mac, for the simple reason that XCode and the iOS SDK are only available for macOS.
-Many tasks that you can do effortlessly on Mac are a chore, or even impossible, on Windows and Linux.
-In addition to the basic setup, the following items are recommended for a sophisticated test setup:

-- Macbook with Xcode and Developer Profile
-- At least two iOS devices, one jailbroken, second non-jailbroken
-- Hopper or IDA Pro
+While you can use a Linux or Windows machine for testing, you'll find that many tasks become a chore or are even impossible to perform.
+To make things worse, the XCode development environment and the iOS SDK are only available for macOS.
+This means that for source code analysis and debugging, you'll definitely want to work on a Mac - but it also makes black-box testing easier.

 ### Jailbreaking an iOS Device